Early Orthodontic Treatment Irvine, CA

 Younger children sometimes show signs of an orthodontic issue.
 It is important to consider possible orthodontic options for smaller patients.
 Phase 1 orthodontics are early orthodontics treatment options for juveniles who do not have their permanent adult teeth yet.

-Early orthodontics are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Early orthodontics are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 The providers at our office can evaluate young children for potential orthodontic issues.
 Early intervention may benefit children who may have complex bite or orthodontic issues and prevent more extensive dental treatments later on.

 Child orthodontics treatment may require a two-phased approach, starting as early as age 7 to correct some issues.
 Our team can help you determine if your child needs early orthodontic treatment.
 Call us at (949) 258-9682 to find out if your child should be evaluated for early orthodontics treatment.